joaoctaviosantiago/python_notes/Python Course En/Python Course.md

 Is a function that prints on screen whatever data is between parenthesis.

 > **_Note:_** We'll study functions deeply later.
 For now, don't worry about them.

+### Interpreted x compiled languages

+You might have heard that computers do not understand anything but zeros and ones.
+This is true, they only understand binary code.
+Then how is it possible that the computer has understood what I wrote?
+Behind the scenes, python reads the code and "explains" it to the computer.

+There are two types of languages, the **compiled** ones and the **interpreted** ones.

+Languages such as java, C and C++ are compiled, meaning the code written is converted to a language the computer understands and then we can execute the program.
+We compile it once and execute it multiple times.

+Other languages such as python and javascript are interpreted.
+Every time we run the code, the interpreter reads it and "explains" it to the computer.
+Every time we run the code, it will be read and explained again.
+When we open a website, for example, the browser reads the website's code and creates it on screen.

 ---